 Graduate status is granted for a specific program and tied to that program.
-Status ends when the student graduates, is formally separated from the program, or exceeds the time to degree.
+Status ends when the student graduates, is formally separated from the program, or exceeds the time to complete degree.
 Students without active graduate status who wish to take additional graduate-level coursework must complete a new application and be admitted to a new degree or non-degree status.

 Students working toward graduate degrees are required to enroll in graduate courses that are part of their degree programs.
 You may earn a graduate degree only in a program to which you have been admitted and in which you have enrolled.